MaximiliumM/JapaneseWidget/README.md

 # Widget for Japanese app

-This [Japanese dictionary app](https://apps.apple.com/us/app/japanese/id290664053) hasn't been updated with widgets yet, so I decided to take matters into my hands and this is the outcome – a widget created via Scriptable to display words and meanings exported by the Japanese app.
+This [Japanese dictionary app](https://apps.apple.com/us/app/japanese/id290664053), made by [Renzo Inc](https://www.japaneseapp.com), hasn't been updated with widgets yet, so I decided to take matters into my hands and this is the outcome – a widget created via Scriptable to display words and meanings exported by the Japanese app.

 ## Getting Started